-During the COVID-19 pandemic, house prices in most advanced economies rebounded due to the expansionary fiscal and monetary policies.
-The trend in house prices was due to several factors such as change in buyers’ preferences due to confinement and teleworking, fiscal policies cushioning the impact on household income, low interest rates, and accumulation of “forced” savings.
+During the COVID-19 pandemic, house prices in most advanced economies rebounded due to expansionary fiscal and monetary policies.
+The trend in house prices was due to several factors, such as changes in buyers’ preferences due to confinement and teleworking, fiscal policies cushioning the impact on household income, low-interest rates, and accumulation of “forced” savings.
 The impact of COVID-19 on prices was uneven across countries, with Canada and Luxembourg having the fastest growth, while some countries showed a change in trend compared to previous years.
-The low interest rates, as a result of monetary policy to stimulate the economy, had a decisive impact on rising house prices.
+The low-interest rates, as a result of monetary policy to stimulate the economy, had a decisive impact on rising house prices.

 Drill Down on Real Estate in 2023 & bubble risks from UBS

 In the United States, cities have experienced higher price growth since the pandemic compared to previous years due to low mortgage rates, income growth, and household formation.
-Despite this strength, there have been several reasons why imbalances have not risen further.
-Prices changes in most cities (excluding Miami) trail the nationwide average, rents have recovered from their pandemic-induced weakness, and income growth is keeping pace with rents.
+Despite this strength, there have been several reasons imbalances have not risen.
+Price changes in most cities (excluding Miami) trail the nationwide average, rents have recovered from their pandemic-induced weakness, and income growth is keeping pace with rents.
 However, the high level of affordability may take its toll in all markets.

 In Asia Pacific, Hong Kong once saw the strongest price growth among cities in the study, but this phase ended with the onset of the US-China trade war and civil unrest.
 Singapore has seen steady price growth, but the outlook for property prices has become more uncertain due to the economic impact of the pandemic.
-In Australia, a slowdown in price growth is expected due to the economic fallout of the pandemic and weak consumer sentiment.
-In China, property prices have continued to rise, but with growing concerns about the economic slowdown, the outlook for property prices is becoming more uncertain.
+In Australia, a slowdown in price growth is expected due to the economic fallout of the pandemic and weak consumer sentiment, and this will increase the number of people that need to send money between NZ and Australia or transfer from UK to Australia.
+Property prices have continued to rise in China, but with growing concerns about the economic slowdown, the outlook for property prices is becoming more uncertain.

 We at MoneyTransferComparison.com strongly advise using a commercial Foreign Exchange firm to transfer your funds abroad.
-Specialists which are geared towards large international money transfers allow much greater flexibility thank banks in several factors: pricing, locking today’s rate, paying in instalments, and the specialized ones like TorFX and Currencies Direct even offer property-specific advice on other things such as taxation and processing.
-While banks provide a number of services (and usually not that well as our Natwest bank review tells us), foreign exchange firms focus on one thing – getting you the best currency deals.
+Specialists geared towards large international money transfers allow much greater flexibility than banks in several factors: pricing, locking today’s rate, paying in instalments, and the specialized ones like TorFX and Currencies Direct even offer property-specific advice on other things such as taxation and processing.
+While banks provide a number of services (and usually not as well as our Natwest bank review tells us), foreign exchange firms focus on one thing – getting you the best currency deals.

 More similar posts: